bingtimren/typescript-validation-study/README.md

 My experience working with this solution is:

 Yes it's powerful, once you figure out how to do things.
 Also there are a lot of tools out there help you write your schema.
 However when something went wrong with the schema, sometimes the error message returned from ajv is vague and does not give the location of the error, leaves me scratching my head.

+Type coercion has some default out-of-the-box behaviors that's handy.
+However default coercion lacks string -> Date (Date is not a basic type).
+Then to write a custom keyword it very difficult.
+I finally achieved it though.
+See [code](solutions/json-schema/customer-keywords.ts) for implementation.

 Document for custom keyword is terrible, incomplete and out of dated (February 2021).
 When trying to work out how to create a custom keyword that also modifies data (type coercion) it's even more difficult.
 At last I realized the string -> Date type coercion in "person" however it's not with code generation, therefore stand-alone validator cannot use.